tytydraco/yessleep/out/Dental_Damn.md

 This had been going on for years.
 Rudy bullying and undermining everybody’s work to Henry, our CTO.
 I cannot imagine how many consultants Rudy had burned through.

-So, I had taken to grinding me teeth, and one thing led to another, and my dentist of 34 years, I fondly called, Vlad the Impaler, and all six foot six inches of him looked up at my X-RAYs and then back in my I am sure scared face.
-I was regretting every candy bar, every pint of ice cream, every sugary drink, cake, pie and croissant I had ever consume.
+So, I had taken to grinding me teeth, and one thing led to another, and my dentist of 34 years, who, I fondly called, Vlad the Impaler, and all 6'6" of him looked up at my X-RAYs, and then directly back in my, I am sure, scared shitless face.

+The face that wore my shame and regret for every candy bar, every pint of ice cream, every sugary coffee drink, cake, pie and croissant I had ever consumed in my stressed the fuck out life.

 “You need a root canal.
 But I cannot do it.
 I will send you somewhere.”